mat-sz/upload/README.md

 Emitted when an error occurs.

-### progress
+### progress (progress: number)

 Emitted when upload progress changes.
+Progress is a float between 0 and 1.

 ## API